Common Symptoms of Perfectionism and How Therapy Can Help

-If you're experiencing a few or more of the following on a fairly consistent basis, therapy for perfectionism is the right support system for you:
+If you find yourself experiencing several of the following on a consistent basis, therapy for perfectionism may be the right support for you:

 -